matthewsides/The-importance-of-CPD-and-its-contribution-to-improved-professionalism-and-own-learning/README.md

 The negatives are rather tame in this retrospec only leading to repetition, intense boredom or a tedious process and structure to follow.

-The continuation of professional development is crucial in the modern day market and may even be applied in-directly as in my own experience with
+The continuation of professional development is crucial in the modern day market, if I were to relate it to my own experience I have in-directly and still am using contined proffessional development, with the  .

-Though what will it do for you and

 #### 3.3 Article Back Log